Saltwater Reasonings

 Built on the belief that knowledge lives in community, in the body, and in the questions we carry between us, Saltwater Reasonings holds space for dialogue on research justice, trauma-informed praxis, and the unfinished project of decolonial education.

-We don’t just cite theory: we live it and remake.
+We don’t just cite theory: we live and remake it.

 We speak across waters, between disciplines, generations, and geographies of resistance, to honour knowledge that is accountable, situated, and alive.